Sonora27/syriatel_churn_classification_analysis/readme.md

 <img src="https://raw.githubusercontent.com/Sonora27/syriatel_churn_classification_analysis/master/pngs/Churn%20Confusion%20Matrix.png">

 * In the end, I chose the Random Forest model with the  recall score of .820.
 I did so because it still had a very strong recall score, but it did not sacrifice F1 score in the process (.730).
-As you can see in the above confusion matrix, this model does not have any overpowering weaknesses.
+As you can see in the above confusion matrix, this model does not have any glaring weaknesses.

 ## Predicting on Entire Dataset